 Poisson vs Exponential distributions

-• e is Euler’s number – you’ll find the e on your calculator or the EXP() function in Excel
+• e is Euler’s number – you’ll find e on your calculator or you can use numpy.exp() in Python

-• The parameter is conventionally written as λ (pronounced lambda).
+• The ‘parameter’ is conventionally written as λ and is pronounced lambda

 Poisson